flavytonfack/iOS-Final-Project/README.md

          Home Tab/ Search Tab/ Read Tab / Questions Tab/ Profil Tab.

 NICE TO HAVE FEATURES: Daily reminder to solve coding challenge.
-                       Hint for solving coding challenges.
+                       Hint for solving coding challenge.

 ESTIMATE TIME: It might take up to 60 hours to implement it